gallettilance/magnificATS/INTRO/README.md

 ![](https://s3.amazonaws.com/rails-camp-tutorials/blog/programming+memes/works-doesnt-work.jpg)

+I would repeat this process - every iteration worse than the previous - until I had something workable that somewhat sort of solved a very small subset of the problem.
 I soon realized that it is only THEN that your manager, colleague or friend comes up to you and says "Hey, why don't we add feature x and change feature y".

 ![](https://vignette.wikia.nocookie.net/spongefan/images/2/23/Tulio_head_banging.gif/revision/latest?cb=20150612222916)

+At this point, there is really no feasible alternative to just simply starting from scratch.
 Clearly, this process has a terrible impact on one's own productivity and love for coding.
 But it also affects the people you work with and the users of your software.
 Every coder contributing to this code will have to go through incredible mental acrobatics in order to "add feature x and change feature y" because neither you nor anyone else wants to examine or read through your code.
-In turn this drastically dampens the user's experience.
+In turn this drastically dampens the user's experience because software evolution is too slow.

-So complexity is a programmer's worst enemy, and as our lives start depending more and more on software, what we code should be just as important as how we code it.
+Complexity is a programmer's worst enemy, and as our lives start depending more and more on software, what we code should be just as important as how we code it.
 Obviously, with enough time, we can have the luxury of focusing on quality.
 But with deadlines and other obstacles, how can we make this happen?
-One option is to sharpen the tools you use - means making smarter editors.
-This is an incredible push toward productivity.
+One option is to sharpen the tools you use - means making smarter editors - which is an incredible push toward productivity.

 However, this does not directly solve the issue - we need to avoid spaghetti, buggy code from the start.
 We need to apply the same mathematical rigor with which we analyze algorithms to the way we code.
 In short, we need functional programming which is a way of reasoning about programs like mathematical expressions, so as to analyze and compose them to propagate this reasoning into larger software.

 ## How it works

-The goal is to uncover a methodology that allows for avoiding spaghetti code and buggy code from the get go so as to spend less time debugging and more time actually coding.
+The goal is to uncover a methodology that allows a coder to spend less time debugging and more time focusing on quality.
 For this, we need to ask ourselves: "How do I know the code does what it is supposed to do?".

 One view is that code passing all tests equates to correctness.
 From a mathematical and logical perspective, there is no way to cover an infinite set of paths with a finite set of tests, and the more paths you cover, the more time costly this process becomes.
-If you think of testing as evaluating a mathematical function, there is no guarantee that this function is bijective - most of the time there is no way of identifying the origin of an error from the error itself.
+So you can't even make a mathematical statement like "in the limit...".
+Further, if you think of testing as evaluating a mathematical function, there is no guarantee that this function is bijective - most of the time there is no way of identifying the origin of an error from the error itself.

 ![](https://i.imgur.com/e16qOEj.gif)